-The data contained in the NCIS is sourced from the coronial brief created as part of the investigation conducted by a Coroner into the death of an individual.
-The purpose of the investigation is to determine the identity of the deceased and the cause of death and where appropriate, to make recommendations to prevent similar deaths from occurring.
+The data contained in the NCIS is sourced from the coronial brief created as part of the investigation conducted by a coroner into the death of an individual.
+The purpose of the coronial investigation is to determine the identity of the deceased, the cause of death and where appropriate, to make recommendations to prevent similar deaths.

-The NCIS database contains both coded and non-coded data as well as searchable legal, medical and scientific reports such as the coroners finding, post mortem report, toxicology report and police summary of death report.
+The NCIS contains both coded and non-coded data as well as searchable legal, medical and scientific reports such as the coroner’s finding, post mortem and toxicology report and police summary of death report.

 Cases are coded by court appointed staff in each jurisdiction.
 Coded fields are completed once the coronial investigation is complete.
 The NCIS conducts a quality assurance review of closed cases to ensure coding is correct and to facilitate searching of the data.

-For more information on NCIS data, please see the NCIS Explanatory Notes.
+For more information on NCIS data, see explanatory notes.

-Supplementary data is provided by the Australian Bureau of Statistics (ABS) and the New Zealand Ministry of Health (MOH).
+Supplementary data is provided by the Australian Bureau of Statistics and the New Zealand Ministry of Health.
 All deaths occurring in Australia and New Zealand are coded in accordance with the International Classification of Death – Tenth Revision (ICD-10) codes.

 ICD-10 coding is provided to the NCIS annually for integration into the database.

-For fatalities that Safe Work Australia considers to be ‘work-related’, the NCIS is provided with certain supplementary data fields.
-Further details about this are available in the NCIS Explanatory Notes.
+For fatalities that Safe Work Australia considers to be work-related, the NCIS is provided with certain supplementary data fields.
+Further details about this are available in explanatory notes.
 There is no equivalent for New Zealand data.